Summarize

-"Summarize" is the first single released from Australian indie rock band Little Birdy's third studio album, Confetti.
-It was released on 10 April 2009 and the single made it to number 54 on the ARIA charts.
+"Summarize" was the second single, but the first 'official' single, released from Australian indie rock band Little Birdy's third studio album, Confetti.
+It was released on 10 April 2009, and the single made it to number 54 on the ARIA charts, reaching No. 10 on the physical singles and No. 8 on the ARIA Australian Artists charts.

+Whilst "Summarize" failed to make Triple J's Hottest 100 for 2009, it did make to No. 159 on the "second 100 songs" (#101–#200) list, released by Triple J's Richard Kingsmill.

 Two versions were released: a CD single featuring the track "One in a Million", and an iTunes version which featured the track "Sorrow" instead.
 Additionally, the song "Brother" was moved from Track 5 (CD) to Track 4 (iTunes).

+The video was directed by Stephen Lance and Damon Escott, at Head Pictures, and "fuses imagery from the Stax & Motown era with some undeniably post-modern hues".

+Reviews

+Atavan Halen on Sputnik Music described it as "sweet vintage pop with some infectious horns and perfectly syncopated handclaps."

+Patrick Donovan in the Sydney Morning Herald called it "upbeat '60s pop".

+Rip it Up magazine stated that it was "right up there as one of their best (and maybe earns some bonus points for the hand claps)."

+BMA magazine said that "with its 'Kiss-Kiss Bang-Bang' lyrics is up there with the band’s best".